-The Polish economy will expand by 3.8 percent in 2021, the World Bank said on Wednesday, raising its previous growth forecast of 3.5 percent.
+The Polish economy will expand by 4.7 percent in 2022, the World Bank stated on Tuesday, keeping its previous growth forecast unchanged.

 Poland's inflation will hold at an elevated level in 2022, but it will not be as high as it is today, Poland’s central bank, NBP, governor told a press conference on Thursday.

 The Fitch ratings agency has raised its forecast for Poland's GDP growth in 2021 to 6.4 percent from the previous 5.7 percent, the Fitch Global Economic Outlook (GEO) - December 2021 report reveals.

 S&P Global Ratings revised down Poland's GDP growth forecast for 2022 to 5 percent, from its previous estimate of 5.3 percent.